heste023/github.io/_posts/2024-06-08-how-we-should-analyze-student-retention-problems.md

 ```

 Before we fit anything to any actual data from our institution, we want to make sure that that we are able to *validate all of our assumptions with synthetic data*.
-So we need a function to simulate $First Semester GPA$.
-Here's a simple function in R that will give us some synthetic students with measures for first-semester GPA, $FGPA$, and $Involvement$:
+So we need a function to simulate First Semester GPA.
+Here's a simple function in R that will give us some synthetic students with measures for first-semester GPA, FGPA, and Involvement:

 ```
 # R function to simulate first semester GPA